-4.2.3 FOREST NON-FOREST MAP
+4.2.3 FOREST / NON-FOREST MAP

-In order to avoid inconsistent heights over areas where the (inversion) model does not apply, the TanDEM-X derived forest non- forest (FNF) map has been used to mask water and urban areas [40].
-On all remaining areas, forested and non-forested height estimates are obtained and considered in the validation.
+To avoid inconsistent heights over areas where the (inversion) model is not applicable, the TanDEM-X-derived forest/non-forest (FNF) map was used to mask water and urban areas [40].
+For all remaining areas, forested and non-forested height estimates are computed and accounted for in the validation.